Fraliker/booking-app/README.md

 * Calendar display in 3 different views : day, week and month
 * Check-in action is required prior starting booking time
 * Automatic deletion of the booking record for those missed the check-in
+* Always on display between 8am - 7pm.
+However to awake the screen from sleeping, it requires user to unlock iPad and open the app

 ## Technology